mikecroucher/Windows_Scientific_Computing/Powershell.md

 ##Regular expressions

-##Finding Files
-    # Find all
-	UNIX: find .
-	PS: get-childitem .  -Recurse | foreach-object {$_.FullName}

-To save on typing, you can use the alias **gci** instead of **get-childitem**

-	# Directories only
-	UNIX: find . -type d
-	PS2: gci . -recurse | where { $_.PSIsContainer }
-	PS3: gci -recurse -Directory

-If you have PowerShell 2, you can only use the long winded version.
-It's simpler in PowerShell 3.
-Similarly for searching for files only.

-	# Files only
-	UNIX: find . -type f
-	PS2: get-childitem -recurse | where { ! $_.PSIsContainer }
-	PS3: gci -recurse -File

-With the Unix find command, you can specify the maximum and minimum search depths.
-There is no direct equivalent in PowerShell although you could write a function that will do this.
-Such a function can be found at [http://windows-powershell-scripts.blogspot.co.uk/2009/08/unix-linux-find-equivalent-in.html](http://windows-powershell-scripts.blogspot.co.uk/2009/08/unix-linux-find-equivalent-in.html) although **I have not tested this!**

-	# Maximum depth of tree
-	UNIX: find . -maxdepth 2
-	PS : No direct equivalent
-	# Minimum depth of tree
-	UNIX: find . -mindepth 3
-	PS : No direct equivalent

-You can also filter by name.
-Confusingly, PowerShell offers two ways of doing this.
-More details on the differences between these can be found at [http://tfl09.blogspot.co.uk/2012/02/get-childitem-and-theinclude-and-filter.html](http://tfl09.blogspot.co.uk/2012/02/get-childitem-and-theinclude-and-filter.html)

-One key difference between find and get-childitem is that the latter is case-insenstive whereas find is case sensitive.

-	# Find by name
-    UNIX: find . -name '*.txt'
-	PS: gci -recurse -include *.txt
-	PS: gci -recurse -filter *.txt

-	#Find empty files
-    UNIX: find . -empty
-	PS: gci -recurse | where ($_.Length -eq 0) | Select FullName

-	#Create empty file
-    UNIX: touch emptyfile.txt
-	PS: new-item emptyfile.txt -type file

-##Command Substituion

-In bash, you can execute a command using backticks and the result is substituted in place.  i.e.

-	#bash
-	foo `bar`

-The backticks are used as escape characters in PowerShell so you do the following instead

-	#PS
-	foo $(bar)

-In both cases, the command **bar** is executed and result is substituted into the call to **foo**.

 ## Input and output redirection

 `>` redirects output (AKA standard output).
 This works in both Bash and Powershell scripts.
 For example, in Bash we might do